 24. Americans can learn meditation and mindfulness via a wide array of products and programs.

 Taking up meditation and practicing mindfulness is very accessible to people.
 Currently, there are tons of apps that help users learn this holistic practice.
-Furthermore, there are DVDs, videos, books, and online courses that are available for those interested.
+Furthermore, DVDs, videos, books, and online courses are available for those interested.